Emily O'Brien

 Emily O'Brien, right, with people from the 2015 film Pernicious.

-Emily Roya O'Brien is an English actress and writer who is known for her role of Jana Hawkes Fisher on The Young and the Restless from 2006 to 2011.
+Emily Roya O'Brien is a British Emmy nominated actress and writer who is known for her role of Spider Rose in David Fincher’s Love Death & Robots.
+Jana Hawkes Fisher on The Young and the Restless from 2006 to 2011.
 She voiced The Woman in the Love, Death & Robots episode "The Witness", which won a Primetime Emmy Award for Outstanding Individual Achievement in Animation.
 She went on to voice Eve in the Love, Death & Robots episode "Pop Squad", part of the second season.
 She also portrayed Julia in the 2014 film Pernicious and provided the voices of Camille and Samira in League of Legends, and Y'shtola in Final Fantasy XIV: A Realm Reborn.
 Emily also voiced Gamora in Guardians of the Galaxy: The Telltale Series and Special Agent Iman Avesta in Batman: The Enemy Within.
 In 2018, she became part of the main cast of the animated film Dagon Troll World Chronicles.
 She also voiced Amelie and young Bridget Strand in the 2019 game Death Stranding.
 In 2020, O'Brien joined the cast of Days of Our Lives and currently portrays the character Gwen Rizczech, the daughter of Jack Deveraux (Matthew Ashford) on the daytime drama.
 In October 2023, O'Brien took over the role of Theresa Donovan, the daughter of Shane Donovan (Charles Shaughnessy) and Kimberly Brady (Patsy Pease).